 Open House London is the event of the year that showcases the architecture of London.
 But it's not just for architecture enthusiasts!
 Go inside of buildings you've only ever been able to admire from the outside.

-This event entices both tourists and locals alike, as access is granted to over 800 buildings around the city for tours, walks, and talks for the weekend of Sept.
-21-22, 2019.
+This event entices both tourists and locals alike, as access is granted to over 800 buildings around the city for tours, walks, and talks for the month of Sept 2022.

 You can plan ahead, too!
 Order a guide ahead of time, download the app, and show up ready to admire and learn about the incredible architecture of London.